alefore/weblog/zettelkasten.md

 To do this, I work through exercises and then set out to transcribe the main things I've learned into notes.
 These notes are slightly redundant with the original materials I've used to learn.
-However, I deliberately aim to organize the newly acquired knowledge in the structure and that I find most logical and at the level of detail that I find most useful.
+However, I deliberately aim to organize the newly acquired knowledge:

+* In the logical structure that I find most useful, which can be fairly subjective.

+* At the level of detail that I find most useful.

 I think that going through the process of formulating these notes helps me reinforce what I've learned.

 For completion, I also save my exercises also as notes, though I don't expect this to be specially useful.